comicsfct/rtPseudoCall/README.md

 ## Automated pipeline

-In order to detect pseudogenes transcribed due to readthrough transcription of upstream genes, we propose an automatic pipeline that employs already existent tools, namely STAR-Fusion and [DoGFinder](https://github.com/shalgilab/DoGFinder) to detect readthrough transcripts spliced/unspliced and depicts subsequently the overlap with pseudogenes.
+In order to detect pseudogenes transcribed due to readthrough transcription of upstream genes, we propose an automatic pipeline that employs already existent tools, namely [STAR-Fusion](https://github.com/STAR-Fusion/STAR-Fusion/wiki) v1.8.1 (Haas et al., 2019) and [DoGFinder](https://github.com/shalgilab/DoGFinder) (Wiesel et al., 2018) to detect readthrough transcripts spliced/unspliced and depicts subsequently the overlap with pseudogenes.
 Before the automatic pipeline can be run, it is necessary to create a global annotation file to ensure that only non-genic regions are considered, where all genes/transcripts that physically overlap will be fused and the most upstream and downstream coordinates will be set as the start and end, respectively.
 Since DoGFinder elongates readthrough regions until it finds another gene on the annotation, we will first remove the pseudogenes from the annotation file to improve the chances of finding readthrough regions that overlap pseudogenes and then run “Get_loci_annotation” to preprocess the annotation for readthrough detection

 	grep -v pseudogene gencode.v31.annotation.gtf  > gencode.v31.annotation.noPseudogenes.gtf
 	Get_loci_annotation -out /annotation -gtf gencode.v31.annotation.noPseudogenes.gtf

-The steps of the pipeline that consist of running STAR-Fusion, preprocessing alignment files and detecting readthrough regions/genes with DoGFinder (except processing the annotation file, this must be run independently) can be automatically run through a pipeline built in Snakemake, present in TRTdogfinder2.py file, and providing a configuration file in yaml format, as shown in example TRT_configfile.yaml.
+The steps of the pipeline that consist of running STAR-Fusion, preprocessing alignment files and detecting readthrough regions/genes with DoGFinder (except processing the annotation file, this must be run independently) can be automatically run through a pipeline built in [Snakemake](https://snakemake.readthedocs.io/en/stable/ ) v3.13.3 (Köster & Rahmann, 2012), present in TRTdogfinder2.py file, and providing a configuration file in yaml format, as shown in example TRT_configfile.yaml.
 This pipeline takes the "[sample]_1.fastq" and "[sample]_2.fastq" files as input and outputs for every sample a STAR-Fusion output folder "[sample_starout_fusion]", a bedfile with DoGs coordinates called "Final_Dog_annotation_[sample].bed" and a csv table called "DoGs_rpkm_table_[sample]".
 The configuration file must have the annotation previously built using “Get_loci_annotation”, parameters for STAR-Fusion, DoGFinder’s “Get_DoGs” and “Get_DoGs_rpkm”, docker containers/images for STAR-Fusion and DoGFinder, names of samples, file with chromosome sizes and output directory.
 Certain fields may be empty (e.g. "Get_DoGs_rpkm”) but must be present nonetheless (e.g “Get_DoGs_rpkm:  “).
-It is recommended to read Snakemake’s documentation but, in summary, the pipeline can be run as:
+It is recommended to read Snakemake’s [documentation](https://snakemake.readthedocs.io/en/stable/) but, in summary, the pipeline can be run as:

 	snakemake -s TRTdogfinder2.py --configfile TRT_configfile -p  --cores 8 --resources load=50

 The flag ‘-s’ requires the snakemake file “TRTdogfinder2.py”, --configfile determines the configuration file, ‘-p’ prints the pipeline’s bash commands to the screen and ‘--cores’ allows the pipeline to do more than one job at the same time (this does not mean, however, that it will only use the established number of processors). “--resources load” determines the number of STAR-Fusion jobs that are run in parallel, this option should be modified according to the available memory (e.g. if you want to run three jobs in parallel, do --resources load=150).

+Additionally, the file with the chromosome sizes can be created like this using samtools (Li et al., 2009) [faidx](http://www.htslib.org/doc/samtools-faidx.html ):

+	samtools faidx genome.fa
+	cut -f1,2 genome.fa.fai > genome.chrom.sizes

 ## Additional tools

-There is other software that are adequate for detection of unspliced transcripts called Dogcatcher and ARTDeco but are better suited for strand-specific data.
+There is other software that are adequate for detection of unspliced transcripts called [Dogcatcher](https://github.com/Senorelegans/Dogcatcher)(Melnick et al., 2019) and [ARTDeco](https://github.com/sjroth/ARTDeco) but are better suited for strand-specific data.
 As the difference between the tools’ algorithms and criteria leads to a considerable disparity in the results, it is advised to test different programs and, possibly, use a “wisdom of crowds” approach.

 ### Dogcatcher

 To run Dogcatcher, we suggest pulling the following docker image: comicspt/Dogcatcher.
 Then, use the docker container for the following steps.
 First, create a file called bedgraphs with bedtools  genomecov:

 	bedtools genomecov -bg -split -strand + -ibam SRR7537190_plu.BedGraph -g chromsizes.genome >  SRR7537190_plu.BedGraph
 	bedtools genomecov -bg -split -strand - -ibam SRR7537190_min,BedGraph -g chromsizes.genome > SRR7537190_min.BedGraph